kalle111/MWA_assignments/README.md

 * 30 assignments to be made prior to the final projects.

-Note: Some assignment used the JSON-server framework used instead of a real Restful api.
+Note: Some solutions used the JSON-server framework used instead of a real Restful api.